GUILDENSTERN: O, there has been much throwing about of brains.

 But reading Letters From an Actor was a constant frustration.
 Setting aside the enjoyable, gossipy kink factor, this book is useful to your interested actor not as an instructive guide to the performing arts, in spite of the author’s best intentions, but rather the potential pathology of simply being an actor.
 Especially one with a minor role in a major work, absent his spouse and children, and with far too much time on his hands.

-He rants about his flighty, precious director (I was frankly impressed at the near-absence of homophobic comments) and when the time comes for previews to be reviewed in Canada, he takes the almost universal pans as vindication for his own feelings of doubt about the production, and specifically his own place in it.
+He rants about his flighty, precious director (I was frankly surprised at the near-absence of homophobic comments) and when the time comes for previews to be reviewed in Canada, he takes the almost universal pans as vindication for his own feelings of doubt about the production, and specifically his own place in it.
 As a member of the company he concludes, early on, that the show is a disaster.

 Remember: Burton set a record with this production, there were 137 performances at the Lunt-Fontanne alone.
 The previous record for modern professional performances of Hamlet was set by John Barrymore at 101.